AOBTenn/Preparing-Active-Directory-within-Azure-VMs/README.md

 <p>Image 4
 </p>

 After logining into or creating a Microsoft Azure account you will be on the home screen.
-In the search bar type Resource group and click on that option to go to the Resource Group page.
-On this page in the top left corner click the creatre button to create  a resource group an  be taken to the create a resource group page.
-On the create a resource group page type the name of your resource group in the tab, then select a region to save the data in.
-Next press the review+create button and then the create button to actually have the resource group made.
+In the search bar type Resource Group (RG) and click on that option to go to the Resource Group page.
+On this page in the top left corner click the creatre button to create a Resource Group an  be taken to the create a (RG) page.
+On the create a Resource Group page type the name of your (RG) in the tab, then select a region to save the data in.
+Next press the review+create button and then the create button to actually have the Resource Group made.

-Next you create the virtual network.
+Next you create the Virtual Network.
 In the search bar type Virtual Network (VN) and click that option to go to the VN's home page.
-On the home page in the top left corner
+On the home page in the top left corner click the create button to go to the Create a Virtual Network page.
+On this page type the name of you (VN), and place the Virtual Network under the previously made Resource Group and in the same region as the resource group.
+Next click the review+create button and then the create buttton.

 ![image](https://github.com/user-attachments/assets/7ad3966a-1c95-46c7-b17a-e115f25d61da)